 Many plants can be fickle and grow only under certain conditions.
 To thrive during seasons that they don’t typically grow, you need a controlled environment.
 Greenhouses are the perfect way to create year-round growing conditions for flowers, vegetables, fruits, and ornamental plants.
 Having one in your house isn’t always easy, but it can be done.

-There are indoor greenhouse designs that can fit practically everyone’s homes and lifestyles in today’s age of plenty.
+There are indoor greenhouse kits that can fit practically everyone’s homes and lifestyles in today’s age of plenty.
 If you’re ready to learn more about five of the best indoor greenhouses you can purchase for less than a hundred dollars, let’s begin.

 With this greenhouse, you can take care of all your little seedlings and hard to care for plants with no problem.
 Made of solid steel tubing, the Pure Garden 3-Tier Greenhouse can easily withstand heavy potted plants’ weight.
 As its name implies, it has three shelving tiers that give you more than enough space to grow just about whatever you want.